Español English

 Lightly prune the tips of the branches after flowering to maintain a compact habit.

-They are quite resistant plants to the usual pests and diseases.
+Salvia elegans is a quite resistant plant to the usual pests and diseases.
 Young plants can be attacked by slugs and snails.
-If they are grown in a greenhouse they can be attacked by aphids.
+If it's grown in a greenhouse it can be attacked by aphids.

 Images of the plant Salvia elegans or Pineapple sage